 - Create new roles and change permissions with a free WordPress user roles plugin.

-- Install Password Protected Categories to restrict access to parts of your website based on user role.
+- Install Password Protected Categories to restrict user access to parts of your website based on user role.

 - Alternatively, if you're using WooCommerce then check out the plugins for adding role-based features to your store.